-- 1 Check that all the drain cocks are closed and any valves in the flow and return are open. - 2 Check that the system has been filled and pressurised and that the boiler is not air locked. - 3 Remove boiler front panel. - 4 Ensure that the pump is free to rotate - i Remove the vent plug - ii Using a screwdriver, rotate the shaft several times - iii Replace the vent plug - Note.
-Some slight water leakage will occur - Remove the screw in the burner pressure test point indicated on the following picture and connect a gas pressure gauge via a flexible tube.
+- 1 Check that all the drain cocks are closed and any valves in the flow and return are open. - 2 Check that the system has been filled and pressurised and that the boiler is not air locked. - 3 Remove boiler front panel. - 4 Ensure the dust cap on the automatic air vent is open at least one full turn and leave this permanently open - 5 Ensure that the pump is free to rotate - i Remove the vent plug - ii Using a screwdriver, rotate the shaft several timesiii Replace the vent plug

+Note.
+Some slight water leakage will occur

+6 Remove the screw in the burner pressure test point indicated on the following picture and connect a gas pressure gauge via a flexible tube.
 Be sure to select the correct pressure test point.
 Refer to Tables for pressures.